Floppie209/Amiga2000-remake/README.md

 the green layer so the bare copper showed.
 The motherboard was than scanned at 600 dpi on both sides (saved as jpeg) which than could be loaded in Sprint Layout 6.0.

-In Sprint Layout I than placed all the components (the ones that weren't there I created myself.
+In Sprint Layout I than placed all the components (the ones that weren't there I created myself).
 Then I put in all the via's.

 I am now busy with tracing all the connections with the scans as background.

-Update 30-5-2019
+Update 31-5-2019

 Frontside finished (I think).
 When the solderside is finished I will check both sides completely before sending the files of for fabrication.

 Solderside started.
+All the traces finished and now I have to start with the ground plane.

-Still a work in progress...
+Still work in progress.....